 The Bottom Line

-Preferred stock performs differently than common stock, and investors should be aware of those differences before they invest.
-The strategies that work best with common stock may not work as well with preferred stock, and vice versa.
+Preferred stock performs differently from common stock, and investors should be aware of those differences before investing.
+The strategies that work best with common stock may not work with preferred stock, and vice versa.